 To support our goal, KBHN’s Board of Directors is seeking a Chief Scientific Officer to collaboratively lead and develop the scientific direction of the organization so that KBHN delivers on its mandate to improve the health and wellbeing of children and youth with neurodisabilities – and the families and caregivers who support and nurture them.

 The ideal candidate will be fully aware of, and embrace the challenges of leadership in the national research sector, and work in partnership with KBHN’s CEO, our Board of Directors, the Research Management Committee and members of our Network.

-A recognized leader with a passion for kids’ brain health, science, innovation, commercialization and knowledge mobilization, you have a track record of leadership in translating ideas into action, building multi-stakeholder teams and collaborating to achieve and demonstrate impact on a national and international scale.
+We seek a recognized leader with a passion for neurodevelopmental research, innovation, commercialization and knowledge mobilization, and a track record of leadership in translating ideas into action, building multi-stakeholder teams and delivering impact on a national and international scale.